LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-21-DoNotRageQuit.md

 Eventually I found an awesome employer for a customer service IT sales job who would have a consistent schedule, awesome pay and great team culture but I had to go through 3 interviews.

+I used AI to generate a list of common interview questions about the role and answered them one by one to prepare my self.
+I also fact-checked the generated answer against ones recommended in blogs about what I was applying for.

 They asked me in the first round what my salary expectations were.
 I knew when it comes to salary negotiation you do not give a number.
 I tried to find out the budget so I asked along the lines of:

 "I don't have an overall figure in mind as I have never done a particular job like yours.
 Do you know the budget allocated for this?"

 When they told me I at first I asked for $17,500 more than what I was making.

 Eventually he asked me about salary again upon offering me the job interview again (as he likely forgot due to workload, or maybe out of interest I don't know).
 I gave my new figure which was $18k more than what I was making and reasons for it.
 This time I was feeling more confident.
-Here were my reason.
+Here were my reasons.

 - I had a very, very old car that needs replacing.
 - I lived in a inner city high rent area.